prastunlp/DualDec/README.md

 ##  Effective Cascade Dual-Decoder Model for Joint Entity and RelationExtraction
-  Effective Cascade Dual-Decoder Model for Joint Entity and RelationExtraction.
-(Findings of ACL 2021 [PDF](https://github.com/) )
+  Effective Cascade Dual-Decoder Model for Joint Entity and RelationExtraction. [submitted]

 ## Requirements
 All experiments are conducted with an NVDIA GeForce RTX 2080 Ti.